terrakube-io/docs/api/getting-started.md

 #### Template 4 - Static Code Analysis Terrascan

-Lets define a new template that use **Terrascan** open source tool to run a static code analisys of our terraform code.
+Lets define a new template that use **Terrascan** open source tool to run a static code analysis of our terraform code.

 Template body: